malcommac/FlowKit/README.md

 	// and properties. ctx (context) received from event is a type-safe
 	// object both for model and cell! dr.events.dequeue = { ctx in
+		// element is type-safe, it's the Contact instance!
-		ctx.cell?.item = ctx.element
+		// cell is type-safe, it's the ContactCell instance ctx.cell?.item = ctx.element
 	}
 	dr.events.didSelect = { ctx in
 		let vc = ContactDetailVC(people: ctx.element)
 		navigationController.pushViewController(vc, animated: true)
+	}
+	dr.events.shouldHighlight = { ctx in
+		return ctx.element.isBlacklisted == false
 	}
 }
 // Since now our table can show Contact istances using ContactCell